patrickward/go-heroicons/README.md

         PackageName: "icons",

         // List of icons you want to include.
 Each icon must have a name and type.
+		// Each name must match a file in the Heroicons repository.
         Icons: []heroicons.IconSet{
+			{Name: "academic-cap", Type: heroicons.IconOutline},
             {Name: "home", Type: heroicons.IconOutline},
             {Name: "user", Type: heroicons.IconSolid},
             {Name: "cog", Type: heroicons.IconMini},